 Intangible assets are initially measured at cost.
 The cost of purchased intangible assets includes the purchase price, related taxes, and other expenses directly attributable to the asset's intended use.
 If the purchase price of intangible assets exceeds the normal credit conditions and the payment is deferred and it is of financing nature, the cost of intangible assets is determined on the basis of the current value of the purchase price.
-The intangible assets obtained by the debtor for debt repayment by debt restructuring are determined based on the fair value of the intangible assets, and the difference between the book value of the debt to be restructured and the fair value of the intangible assets used for debt repayment is included in the current period, profit and loss.
-Where the non-monetary assets exchange is commercial in nature and the fair value of the assets exchanged or exchanged can be reliably measured, the intangible assets exchanged for non-monetary assets will be recognized based on the fair value of the assets exchanged.
+The intangible assets obtained by the debtor for debt repayment by debt restructuring are determined based on the fair value of the intangible assets, and the difference between the book value of the debt to be restructured and the fair value of the intangible assets exchanged for non-monetary assets exchange is commercial in nature and the fair value of the assets exchanged.
 Unless there is conclusive evidence that the fair value of the assets exchanged is more reliable; if the non-monetary assets exchange that does not meet the above conditions is met, the book value of the assets exchanged out and the relevant taxes and fees payable shall be deemed as the cost of intangible assets, and the profit and loss will not be recognized.